Dave-team/Knowledge-base/Business-Intelligence/Data visualization.md

 - Data is sorted: e.g. sort bar charts from high to low.
 Order data tables logically and include the ordering in the title
 - Annotate anything that would raise questions in the graph
 - Remove anything that could raise questions - e.g. don't show NULL values
+- Column charts should be sorted such that the largest values are at the bottom
+- Hide a legend when the legend is too big - people will just hover over
+- Add a total on top of column charts

 ### Good dashboards
 - Good dashboards are interactiove: